– World management –

 Since then Michelle Breedt is a regular guest at the Wiener Staatsoper, the Deutsche Oper Berlin, the Semperoper Dresden and the Hamburgische Staatsoper.

-In September 2000 she joined the Ensemble of the Vienna State Opera for a three year period, singing here a variety of roles including Niklausse (Les comtes d’Hoffmann), Cherubino (Le nozze di Figaro), Stéphano in Gounod’s Roméo et Juliette and Octavian.
+In September 2000 she joined the Ensemble of the Vienna State Opera for a three year period, covering a variety of roles including Niklausse (Les comtes d’Hoffmann), Cherubino (Le nozze di Figaro), Stéphano in Gounod’s Roméo et Juliette and Octavian.
 She won the Eberhard Waechter Medaille.
 Freelance from 2004, she continued her association with the Staatsoper singing Brangäne in 2005 and 2006.
 In summer 2000 she made her highly acclaimed Bayreuth debut as Magdalene in Die Meistersinger von Nürnberg in Wolfgang Wagner’s production under the baton of Christian Thielemann.
 She returned to Bayreuth in 2001 and 2002.
-In 2006, 2007 and 2008 Michelle Breedt was re-invited to Bayreuth – this time as Fricka in the new production of the Ring cycle, again under Thielemann.
-She even appeared as Brangäne and as Venus (Tannhäuser) at the prestigious festival.
+In 2006, 2007 and 2008 Michelle Breedt was re-invited to Bayreuth – this time as Fricka in the new production of the Ring cycle, again with M° Thielemann.
+She also appeared as Brangäne and as Venus (Tannhäuser) at the prestigious festival.

 One composer has always taken an important place within Michelle Breedt’s concert repertoire: Gustav Mahler (Lied von der Erde, 2nd and 3rd symphonies, Lieder eines fahrenden Gesellen, Kindertotenlieder).